adithyab-20/nyu-os/content/install2.md

 * Explore kernel internals
 * Recover quickly from crashes

-**Pro tip:** You can always create a new container to reset your environment if things go wrong.
+**The best part?**  If something goes wrong, you can always start fresh with a new container without affecting your host system!